-We believe that this clinical path may enable us to pursue an accelerated approval pathway for PGN-EDO51 with the FDA.
-A product candidate may be eligible for accelerated approval if it treats a serious or life-threatening disease or condition; generally provides a meaningful advantage over available therapies; and demonstrates an effect on a surrogate endpoint that is reasonably likely to predict clinical benefit, or on a clinical endpoint that can be measured earlier than irreversible morbidity or mortality and is reasonably likely to predict an effect on irreversible morbidity or mortality or other clinical benefit.
+We believe that this clinical development plan may enable us to pursue an accelerated approval pathway for PGN-EDO51 with the FDA.
 In the DMD space, the FDA has approved four drugs under the accelerated approval pathway since 2016.
-If we receive positive results from our Phase 2 trials for PGN-EDO51 that show an acceptable tolerability profile; a clinically meaningful increase in dystrophin levels, a surrogate endpoint in the biceps of DMD patients; and robust exon skipping levels in the same tissue, we intend to pursue discussions with the FDA for an accelerated approval pathway.
+If we receive positive results from our Phase 2 trials for PGN-EDO51 that show an acceptable emerging safety profile; a clinically meaningful increase in dystrophin levels, a surrogate endpoint in the biceps of DMD patients; and robust exon skipping levels in the same tissue; we intend to pursue discussions with the FDA for a potential accelerated approval pathway.